Princeton Mantis Logo

-Eight Step Preying Mantis Kung Fu
+Eight Step Preying Mantis Kung Fu & Tai Chi

 The advanced techniques mimic the preying mantis’ ability to draw in its opponent and strike with devastating power.
 Combined with efficient footwork, joint locks, throwing techniques, and internal energy work, this system represents a complete traditional Chinese martial art.